dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/ontology-information.md

-When changing an existing ontology, the client must always supply the ontology's `knora-api:lastModificationDate`, which is returned in the response to each update.
+When changing an existing ontology, the client must always supply the ontology's `knora-api:lastModificationDate`, which is returned in the response to each update or with the
+[ontologies meta data](#querying-ontology-metadata).
 If user A attempts to update an ontology, but user B has already updated it since the last time user A received the ontology's `knora-api:lastModificationDate`, user A's update will be rejected with an HTTP 409 Conflict error.
 This means that it is possible